 FACTORY MADE CHUCK KEY for HARDINGE 36HC 4-JAW CHUCK.
 I have only one chuck key for my Hardinge 4-jaw chucks, so it is priced separately from the above listed chuck. $50 with above chuck.

 7.5" 6-JAW BUCK CHUCK.
 Tru-adjust.
 With inside and outside jaws.
 The serial numbers on the jaws match the serial number on the chuck body.
 Note the special feature of the inside jaws that allows you to hold a dime or even a smaller item.
-With Hardinge 5c taper spindle nose backing plate machined from a Hardinge hardened 9" faceplate; runs true and works with the Tru-adjust Buck Chuck.
-I use this on a rotary indexing table with a Hardinge 5c taper spindle nose on a milling machine for accurately locating holes concentrically.
-I also occasionally use it on a Hardinge lathe with a ball bearing spindle.
-I also have available a 2 1/4x8TPI threaded backing plate for this chuck; see Tools web page.
+With Hardinge 5c taper spindle nose backing plate machined from a Hardinge hardened 9" faceplate; runs true and allows the Buck Chuck Tru-adjust system to work.
+I use this on a Nikken rotary indexing table with a Hardinge 5c taper spindle nose on a milling machine for accurately locating holes concentrically.
+Occasionally I use it on a Hardinge lathe with a ball bearing spindle.
+I have available a 2 1/4x8TPI threaded backing plate for this chuck; see Tools web page.
 Great chuck in great condition. $1000.

 HARDINGE OIL FITTING WANTED.
 These are probably specific to Hardinge equipment.
 The threads are about a #12 by 26TPI.
 Yes, I know that is not a standard size.
 The hexagonal nut is 1/4" across the flats.
 This is most often found on tailstocks.